khanshariquem/House-Realter-System/README.md

 **Admin:**
-1. Web Application has already one preconfigured admin.
+1. Web Application is preconfigured with an admin account.
+The admin credentials are provided above.
 2. Admin can login via email and password from the signin page.
 3. After logging in, admin can perform the following operations:

 	**List All Companies** - All the companies available will be displayed with the relevant information.
 The Admin can view / modify / delete the company.

 	**List All Houses** - All the houses listed on the portal will be displayed with the relevant details.
 The Admin can view / modify / delete the listed house.
+When admin views the details of a house, he/she can also view/delete the inqueries associated with the house.
+Admin can also upload an image of the house.

 	**List All Users**- All the users registered on the portal will be displayed.The Admin can view / modify / delete the user.

 	**Create New User** - Admin can create a new user in the portal and assign roles.

 	**Add New Company** - Admin can create a new Company.

-4. Admin can also edit his profile from the tab shown in right-top of window.
-He will not be able to delete the profile.
+4. Admin can also edit his profile but will not be able to delete the account.
-5. Inside List all companies, admin can view/ edit /delete information of companies.
-6. Inside List all Houses, admin can create/view/edit/delete the house information.
-When admin views the details of a house, Admin can also view/delete the queries associated with the house.Admin can also upload an image of the house.
-7. Inside List all Users, admin can view all users and also edit their information.
-8. Inside create new users, admin can create the user profile and assign the roles: Realtor or hunter.
-9. Inside Add New Companies, admin can add new companies and their details.
-10. Admin can logout using Logout option given in top-right corner.
+5. Admin can logout using Logout option given in top-right corner.

 **Realtor:**
 1. Realtor can have option for the signup.
 He can sign up using a name, email and password.